c0d3d/easy-plugins/README.md

 		}
 	}

-Now you have a service with two provides named `AccurateAdder`, and `InaccurateAdder`.
+Now you have a service with two providers named `AccurateAdder`, and `InaccurateAdder`.

 To access them you use the class `AdderServiceRegistry` which has been generated as a result of annotating `AdderService` with `@Service`.